Great Train Robbery (1963): Bruce Reynolds

 Bruce Richard Reynolds was born on 7 September 1931 at Charing Cross Hospital, Strand, London, to Thomas Richard and Dorothy Margaret (née Keen).
 His mother died in 1935, and he had trouble living with his father and stepmother, so he often stayed with one or other of his grandmothers.
 Reynolds was jailed for three years on several counts of breaking and entering, and upon his release quickly started re-offending.
 He soon joined a gang with best friend John Daly (future brother-in-law).
 They were mentored by South Western gang leaders Ernie Watts and Terry Hogan (a.k.a.
 Harry Booth).
-Also, he did some (criminal?) work with Jimmy White and met Buster Edwards at Charlie Richardson's club.
+Also, he did some work with Jimmy White and met Buster Edwards at Charlie Richardson's club.
 Richardson in turn introduced him to Gordon Goody.

 After the train heist, Reynolds escaped to Mexico with his wife, Angela, and young son, Nick Reynolds (who later became a member of the band Alabama 3, whose song "Woke Up This Morning" was the opening theme of The Sopranos) and lived lavishly with his share of the take, approximately £150,000.
 When that money ran out, Reynolds moved his family to Canada and then France under false identities, in search of work, before returning to the United Kingdom to pursue opportunities promised by his old criminal contacts.
 He was arrested in 1968 in Torquay and sentenced to 25 years in jail.
 He was released a decade later.

 Reynolds was sent back to prison in the mid-1980s for dealing amphetamines.
 He produced occasional journalism pieces, was a consultant on movie and book projects about the train heist, and published a well-regarded crime memoir, Crossing the Line: The Autobiography of a Thief (1995).
 In a 2003 interview, Reynolds recalled: "from an early age I always wanted a life of adventure."
 He was rejected by the Royal Navy because of poor eyesight, and then tried to become a foreign correspondent, but his highest achievement in that vein was to become a clerk at the Daily Mail.
 While his life in crime did provide excitement, Reynolds said in 2003, "I've always felt that I can't escape my past.
 And in many ways, I feel that it is like a line from the 'Ancient Mariner' and that the notoriety was like an albatross around my neck."
 Reynolds died aged 81 on 28 February 2013 after a brief illness.
 He was survived by his son Nick.